The Witch of Blackbird Pond Summary

-These chapter summaries for “The Witch of Blackbird Pond” are primarly meant to be a reference for students to help them focus on the important facts within each chapter.
-However teachers and homeschooling parents who wish to quickly familiarize themselves with this historical fiction book may also find these summaries useful.
+Below you will find a Witch of Blackbird Pond summary laid out chapter by chapter.
+These chapter summaries for “The Witch of Blackbird Pond” are primarily meant to be a reference for students to help them focus on the important facts within each chapter.
+However, teachers and homeschooling parents who wish to quickly familiarize themselves with this historical fiction book may also find these summaries useful.

 Kit soon learns that her clothing and possessions do not fit into a Puritan Connecticut lifestyle.
 The cousins, Judith (longing for the finer life) and Mercy (humble, kind and crippled) have some fun trying on Kit’s dresses.
 When father catches them, they get a good scolding and return to the chores.
 Kit begins to learn how to process wool.
 She finds that the chores never end and she is not very good at any of them.
 She hears her cousin, Judith complaining about her.